 Collateralized financing transactions that are economically hedging firm inventory positions are accounted for at fair value.
+The gains or losses from the fair value adjustments are reported in Principal Transactions.

 As described in Footnote 5 Fair Value Measurements, the Company uses the income approach which is based on a cash flow discounting methodology to determine the fair value of certain securities purchased under agreements to resell.
 Such transactions are mainly collateralized by cash.
 The Company's exposure to credit risk associated with the nonperformance of counterparties in fulfilling these contractual obligations can be directly impacted by market fluctuations, which may impair the counterparties' ability to satisfy their obligations.
 It is the Company's policy to obtain possession of collateral related to securities purchased under agreements to resell with a market value equal to or in excess of the principal amount loaned.
 The market value of securities to be resold is valued daily and the Company may require counterparties to deposit additional collateral or return collateral pledged when appropriate.